thelfer/mfem-mgis/docs/source/user_guide/nonlinear_algorithms.rst

   beginning of the time step.
 - :math:`\ets{\tilde{\mathbb{F}}_{i}}` denotes an approximation inner
-  forces at the end of the time step computed by assuming that the gradients are constant over the time (and thus egal to their values at the beginning of the time step).
+  forces at the end of the time step computed by assuming that the gradients are constant over the time (and thus equal to their values at the beginning of the time step).
-- :math:`\Delta\,\mathbb{u}` is submitted to the the increment of the imposed Dirichlet boundary conditions.
+- :math:`\Delta\,\mathbb{u}` is submitted to the increment of the imposed Dirichlet boundary conditions.

 The behaviour integration allows taking into account: